 Flyway

-Redgate has found that shared database development environments increase human error, limit the ability of team members to experiment, and curtail testing of features early in the development process.
+A shared development database could increase human error, limit the ability of team members to experiment, and curtail testing of features early in the development process.

-Distributed version control systems, such as Git, cause human error when used with shared databases
+Distributed version control systems, such as Git, don't reflect shared databases

-The most popular version control system (VCS) in use is Git.
-Git is a distributed version control system, meaning that users clone down a local, private copy of the repository in which to do work.
-When working with Git, committed changes are periodically synced to and from the centralized repo, and users commonly work in dedicated branches to develop new changes.
+The most popular version control system (VCS) is Git.
+Git is a distributed version control system, meaning that users clone a local, private copy of the repository in which to work.
+When working with Git, committed changes are periodically pushed to and pulled from the centralized repo, and users may work in branches to develop new changes.

-This misalignment makes it unclear which changes in the development database have been committed to the repo, by whom, and in which branch at any given time.
+This may cause problems when teams utilize a shared development database; the database is shared, but the local git repo is not shared.
+This misalignment makes it unclear which changes in the development database have been committed to the repo and in which branch.
 This lack of clarity makes it easy for a developer to accidentally overwrite someone else's changes or to erroneously include someone else's work in progress in their own commits.
+Team member should regularly pull and push to update their local git repo with changes pushed by other team members to help avoid some of these problems.

-By contrast, dedicated development database environments align well with distributed version control systems in an intuitive way.
+By contrast, having a dedicated development database aligns well with distributed version control systems in an intuitive way because your database will match your local repo.

 Dedicated development databases create a safe place for experimentation

-Users who have a private development environment are free to experiment with any schema or data changes necessary to design or test a database change.
+Users who have a private development database are free to experiment with any schema or data changes necessary to design or test a database change.
+They don't have to worry about breaking something and messing it up for everyone.

 By contrast, users who share a single development database must be very careful not to impact other users.
 Any changes to schema or data in the environment could delay another user, cause another user to see unexpected results, or cause confusion.